The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited

 \subsection{Plan of the paper}

-In the coming Section~\ref{sec:estimlin} we prove Theorems~\ref{thm:PetrovskiiL2} and Theorem~\ref{thm:PetrovskiiHs}, which concern a priori estimates.
+In the coming Section~\ref{sec:estimlin} we prove Theorem~\ref{thm:PetrovskiiHs}, which concern \emph{a priori} estimates.
 This will lead, in Section~\ref{sec:exlin}, to the proof of the linear wellposedness Theorem~\ref{thm:exlin}.
 The proof of the nonlinear wellposedness Theorem~\ref{thm:exloc} is provided in Section~\ref{sec:road} while Theorem~\ref{thm:lbu} is proved in Section~\ref{prooflbu}.
 Finally Theorem~\ref{thm:SKT} is proved in Section~\ref{proofprop:sign}.
-Four appendixes are devoted to some classical results on Sobolev spaces, to basics of Littlewood-Paley theory, to important facts related to the Petrovskii condition, and to a technical but usefl retraction result, of $\R^N$ on $\R_{\geq 0}^N$, respectively.
+Section~\ref{end-point Besov} is devoted to the end-point case in Besov spaces (see Theorem~\ref{thm:exlocbesov}).
+Four appendixes are devoted to some classical results on Sobolev spaces, to basics of Littlewood-Paley theory, to important facts related to the Petrovskii condition, and to a technical but useful retraction result, of $\R^N$ on $\R_{\geq 0}^N$, respectively.